zenparsing/esdown/docs/modules.md

 ## The es6now Module System ##

-*Warning: The ES6 module system is still under active development.*

 ### Overview and Syntax ###

 In ES6, modules are static, compile-time collections of named exports.
 There are several